+Grow a sunflower in summer: one part seed, one part water, and all kinds of sunshine.
 Children love sunflowers because they are so easy to grow from seed.
 Toss seeds into the ground, give them a little love, and before you know it you will have amazing smiling flower faces standing in your garden.
 Modern dwarf hybrids come in shorter varieties while tall varieties bring a completely unique look to a native garden, vegetable garden, or border.
 Sunflower seeds and leaves emit a substance that inhibits the growth of some plants such as potatoes and pole beans.

 Botanical name — Helianthus annuus

 Bloom Period and Seasonal Color — Summer; white, yellow, gold, red, orange, and brown flowers

 Mature Height × Spread — 1 to 24 feet × 2 to 5 feet

 Added Benefits – Edible, attracts pollinators and beneficial insects

 Sun Requirements – Sun

 Because sunflowers are so tall, their roots spread and hold the soil well; this makes them fairly adaptable to drought.
 However, it is best to water regularly throughout their flower growth periods, which are about eighteen days before and after flowering.
 In order to encourage root growth, it is better to water the plant deeply once per week, rather than shallowly several times per week.

 Some sunflowers need staking.
 Branches are fairly brittle and the stem has hairy spikes, so to stake or reposition the plant in any way, wear gloves.
 Tie the plants loosely to stakes with a soft material.
 If you are growing sunflowers to harvest seeds for food, keep in mind that upon ripening, squirrels and birds will eat the seeds right off the plant.
 Consider netting the heads to prevent pesky thieves in the garden.

-Companion Planting and Design – Sunflowers’ bright colors partner well with other boldly colored drought-tolerant annuals such as celosia and tall zinnias.
+Grow a sunflower with other boldly colored drought-tolerant annuals such as celosia and tall zinnias.
 White varieties make excellent contributors to an evening or night garden as they are easily seen with moonlight.
 Bushy, midsized sunflowers look brilliant behind a row of purple Russian sage or grasses.
+Native plants and drought tolerant perennials are great with sunflowers.
 Large containers are lovely when filled with dwarf sunflowers surrounded by bacopa and white petunias.